top of page

 Co-op Opportunities at Country Heritage Park

-We’re driven by a simple purpose: create a welcoming, dynamic environment where curiosity turns into skill-building, passion & experience.
-Whether you’re drawn to farming, gardening, animal care, education, event coordination, or behind‑the‑scenes administration, there’s a place for you to explore, contribute, and grow.
+Our co-op program delivers hands-on experiences in agriculture, education, and operations; its where interest turns into developing skills, passion, and experience.
+Whether you're drawn to farming, gardening, animal care, education, marketing, office work or maintenance, there's a place for you to explore, contribute, and grow.

 What Placements do we Offer?